Skip to main content

 Best practices:

-• One H1 only
+• One H1 per page

-• Use H3s for details within those sections
+• H3s for supporting details

-Example Structure for a Personal Loan Page:
+Example Structure (Personal Loan Page):

 • H1: Personal Loans for Every Budget